mtomassoli/overloading/README.md

 In the code above, we assume that `x1` implements both traits, so we can select either one for `x1`.

 To simplify the language, I'll say that in the first call `x1` *uses* `Trait1`, and so on.
 That makes sense, since it's not really about what traits `x1` implements, but about what traits are effectively being used by `f`.

+### Without loss of generality

+I'll limit my exposition to this simple example with a single argument and two traits, but the method is completely general:

+* One can have multiple arguments and even mix regular and `AsTrait` ones.
+* One can support multiple traits or groups of traits:
+  * We could have an `AsConvex` that requires the implementation of several traits.
+  * We could have a *marker* `AsFinite`.

 ## How